PostHog/posthog.com/contents/tutorials/hogql-date-time-filters.md

 tags: ["hogql", "insights"]
 ---

 Because there are infinite ways to break down time, there are infinite ways to filter based on time.
-HogQL unlocks more of these in PostHog, and in this tutorial, we go through examples of how to use do that.
+HogQL unlocks more of these in PostHog, and in this tutorial we'll go through examples of how to use do that.

 To add a HogQL filter, create a new insight, open the filter dropdown, click "Add filter" below your data series, select HogQL from the options, write your expression, and click "Add HogQL expression."
 HogQL filters are available on every type of insight from trends to funnels to lifecycle.